chi-rb/chi-cloud/README.md

 ### 1. Start the day making the required changes on some files

-Possibly pulling from git the latest changes and using your favorite editor to edit the project.
+Possibly pulling from git the latest changes and using your favorite editor to update some files.

 Nothing fancy here.